WZX666-AI/WZX666-AI/README.md

 - 👋 Hi, I’m @WZX666-AI
-- 👀 I’m interested in LLM
+- 👀 I’m interested in large language model
 - 🌱 I’m currently learning HTML
 - 💞️ I’m looking to collaborate on crush
 - 📫 How to reach me V我50